Flavors of OWL

 Before we dive into the official OWL profiles, it’s worth calling out a general guideline of how to think about them.

-In essence, each flavor of OWL corresponds to a specific usage model.
-In most cases, it should be very clear which flavor is the most appropriate.
+In essence, each OWL profile corresponds to a specific usage model.
+In most cases, it should be clear which flavor is the most appropriate.

 The profile known as OWL 2 / Full allows you to use every construct available within OWL 2.